Evan Rachel Wood Once Dated Manson Now Wants Her Son To Grow Up Somewhere Normal

-Evan Rachel Wood met shock-rocker Marilyn Manson at the tender age of 18 and began dating him shortly thereafter and for years; however, now a mom herself, Wood wants her 3-year-old son to grow up somewhere “normal.”
+Evan Rachel Wood met shock-rocker Marilyn Manson at the tender age of 18 and began dating him shortly thereafter and for years; however, now a mom herself, Wood wants her three-year-old son to grow up somewhere “normal.”
 Evan Rachel wood and Manson dated from 2006 to 2011 and were even briefly engaged; she appeared in his sexually charged “Heart-Shaped Glasses” music video, and because of the 18-year age difference between the unlikely pair, her Lolita-like influence in his life was wholly controversial.

 Particularly because, as US Weekly reports, Manson was still married to Dita Von Teese, who didn’t divorce the goth entertainer until December 2007.